12 ways to reduce waste this Christmas

 christmas wrapping paper

-If you do need to refresh your wrapping options, look for wrapping paper which is 100% paper and marked as recyclable, or opt for brown paper or newspaper for a chic effect.
+If you do need something new, look for wrapping paper which is 100 per cent paper and marked as recyclable or opt for brown paper or newspaper for a chic effect.
+Tie with string or ribbon instead of tape for a stylish, low-waste finish.

 4. Shop your wardrobe